AWS Storage Options – EBS & Instance Store

 • data persists when an instance is rebooted

-• data does not persists if the
+• data does not persist if the

 • underlying disk drive fails